JopjeKnopje/fdf/README.md

 - [ ] Rainbow colors.
 - [ ] Z-buffer to prevent "When loading t1 for example some lines don't get drawn and seem to dissapear at certain angles".
 - [ ] Perspective camera.
+- [ ] Calculate the initial size of the wireframe so it fits perfectly in the window (also do this on resize).
+- [ ] Mouse dragging to move wireframe.